Shubhamchinda/react-typescript-weatherapp/README.md

 ### `yarn run build:backend`

-Creates the build of project.
+Creates the build of backend .
 Do create the build before starting the server

 ### `yarn run dev`